Shorting in Speculative Markets: Introduction

-We propose a model with a population of investors trading a single asset and aiming to maximize expected cumulative net gains from trade.
-These investors are risk-neutral and have fluctuating heterogeneous beliefs, including possibly beliefs about future changes in supply.
-In contrast to the previous literature, shorting is allowed, albeit at a higher \emph{cost} when compared to going long: holders of short or long positions pay costs which are proportional to the square of their positions.\footnote{For tractability, we assume that costs are a function of the size rather than the value of the position.} The two constants of proportionality may be different; the assumptions in the earlier literature correspond to an infinite cost for short positions and zero cost for long positions.
-The quadratic holding costs reflect monetary costs of holding a long position or borrowing stocks to establish a short position but could also stand in for risks that we do not explicitly model, such as market-wide liquidity shocks that would force agents to liquidate their positions at unfavorable prices.
-Since costs are quadratic, an agent's marginal valuation of the asset will decrease as their position increases, as it would be the case for risk-averse agents.
-Thus we view our setup as a tractable alternative to a much more difficult-to-analyze model with risk aversion, with many of the same forces present.
-In particular, we will show that the supply of the asset does affect prices in our model.
+In this paper we propose a finite-horizon continuous-time model with $n$ types of investors trading a single asset and aiming to maximize expected cumulative net gains from trade.
+These investors are risk-neutral, face a constant interest rate, and have fluctuating heterogeneous beliefs about the evolution of a Markov state that determines the asset's payoff.
+In contrast to the previous literature, shorting is allowed.
+Investors pay costs which are proportional to the square of their positions but the constant of proportionality that defines the cost of going short may be larger than the corresponding constant for going long.
+This asymmetry between costs of going short and long is a well-known feature of financial markets, see e.g. \cite{davolio}, and the assumptions in the earlier literature correspond to an infinite cost for short positions and constant marginal costs for long positions.
+On the one hand, the costs in our model reflect monetary costs of holding a position (in particular increasing costs of capital).
+On the other hand, they stand in for risks that we do not explicitly model, such as market-wide liquidity shocks that would force agents to liquidate their positions at unfavorable prices or the recall-risk faced by short-sellers.

+Indeed, since costs are quadratic, an agent's marginal valuation of the asset will decrease as their position increases, as it would be the case for risk-averse agents.
+Thus we view our setup as an alternative to a much less tractable model with risk aversion, with many of the same forces present.\footnote{One difference from models of disagreement that use risk aversion to avoid no-shorting constraints is that the presence of holding costs allows for equilibrium to exist even when agents disagree about perceived arbitrage opportunities.} In particular, we show below that an increase in aggregate supply of the asset lowers equilibrium prices.
+Importantly, using the two cost coefficients as separate parameters allows us to impose asymmetric costs and study the impact of changes in relative costs on prices.
+By contrast, traditional models with risk aversion either treat longs and shorts symmetrically or completely rule out shorts by imposing portfolio constraints.